 Citations can be found in the School Guide Bibliography.

 Activity courtesy of Chicago Public Schools

-Materials: Summary “Carol Dweck on Fixed and Growth Mindset Thinking Among Teachers” by Kim Marshall (one per participant), computer or laptop access for participants if you would like to have them take the Mindset Test.
+Materials: Summary “Carol Dweck on Fixed and Growth Mindset Thinking Among Teachers” by Kim Marshall (one per participant), copies of the Mindset Test.